sajjaadf/Mice-And-Men-Mock-Trial/Witness-Answers.md

 - Not 3rd chance.
 - Damage in prison less that damage in society.
 - Bigger Danger to society if runs away.
+- Yes, I once told to him to jump into a river.
+- Persuided by bad person to do bad things.